leaselabsco/test-web-developer/README.md

     + Please order the comments beginning with the most recent.
     + For tablet sizes only (768px to 1024px), please omit the comments section, and have each remaining sibling column span 50% of the parent container.
 + For the large image area, please build a simple fade-in, fade-out slideshow with Javascript.
 Please have it automatically rotate through the provided slideshow images.
 You may use a library such as jQuery.
 You may **not** use a prebuilt slideshow plugin like bxSlider, Cycle, or Slick.
 + Please use your judgement to make this page responsive.
-It doesn’t need to be anything fancy, just an appropriately styled mobile and desktop version.
-A single breakpoint will suffice.
+It doesn’t need to be anything fancy, just appropriately styled mobile and desktop versions.
 You may use a framework if you like, but extra consideration will be given if you can example your command of simple media queries.
 Bonus points for exampling a "mobile first" approach.
 + Please ensure the page is functional in IE9+.
 Pixel perfection is not required, but please ensure the page is functional.

 **What We're Interested In**